 Jordan Levin serves as Senior Vice President, Corporate Development for Scientific Games.
 Previously, he served as President, Interactive, providing executive management and leadership, including overall strategic direction, business development, sales and marketing, and operational oversight.
 Mr. Levin also served as Managing Director, Williams Interactive at Scientific Games, having previously been Chief Operating Officer of Williams Interactive since July 2012, when it was created as a subsidiary of WMS Industries Inc. (“WMS”) (acquired by Scientific Games in October 2013).
 Prior to that he was WMS’ Vice President of Business Development.

 After joining WMS Industries in 2006 as Senior Principal Business Development, Mr. Levin was promoted to Director Business Development in 2008 and later Vice President of Business Development in 2010.
 Previously, he worked in investment banking and corporate finance with Dresner Partners and Wells Fargo.
 Mr. Levin earned his Bachelor of Business degree in Finance from the University of Texas, Austin in 1998, and received a Master of Business Administration degree from the University of Chicago in 2008.

 Mr. Conforti previously served as the President, Chief Operating Officer and General Counsel of URU Technology Incorporated, a company that develops and commercializes proprietary biometric access control and identity management solutions.

-Mr. Conforti is an attorney and member of the Virginia State Bar and holds a bachelor’s degree from St. Lawrence University of New York and a JD from George Mason University School of Law of Virginia.
+Mr. Conforti is an attorney and member of the Virginia State Bar.
+He holds a bachelor’s degree from St. Lawrence University of New York and a JD from George Mason University School of Law of Virginia.

 Shawn G. Williams joined Scientific Games in July 2017 as Senior Vice President, Chief Human Resources Officer.
 Mr. Williams is responsible for developing and executing Scientific Games’ global human resources strategy in support of the Company’s long-term business strategies.
 His specific focus areas include organizational and performance management, training and development, compensation, succession planning, and company culture.